ubc-micromet/ubc-micromet_Site_Archived/index.md

 ## Our Github

-This Github Organization hosts code for flux processing, readme docs for our lab, and various other bits of information like data maybe?
+This Github Organization hosts code for flux processing, README docs for our lab, and various other bits of information like data maybe?

 ## Territorial and Cultural Acknowledgement

 UBC Micromet is based out of the University of British Columbia, which traditional, ancestral, and unceded  on xʷməθkʷəy̓əm (Musqueam) teritory.
 Our field sites are located in the the Statl̕əẃ (Sto:lo) River Delta (aka the Fraser River Delta).
 This area encompass the traditional territories of a number of First Nations, including the: xʷməθkʷəy̓əm, Stó:lō, sc̓əwaθenaɁɬ təməxʷ (Tsawwassen), kwantlen, Semiahmoo, Stz'uminus, Á,LEṈENEȻ ȽTE (W̱SÁNEĆ), and sq̓əc̓iy̓aɁɬ təməxʷ (Katzie) people.

-### To Do
-Flush out a better acknowledgement.
+For more information on Indigenous territories around the world, check out [NativeLand.ca](https://native-land.ca/).
+To learn more about why land acknowledgements are important, you can see this [page](https://geos270.github.io/Syllabus/docs/Acknowledgement.html).
+* Update link or add info page to this site?